nightowl9276/Secret/README.md

 # Secret CipherText Decoder

-Welcome, curious one 😉.
+Welcome, to thee WhitePearl 👻.

-This tool decodes a secret message written on your paper.Please read everything written here carefully(* -1 alph in alph order)!.
+This tool decodes a secret message written on your paper.Please read everything written here carefully(* -1 alph )!.

 ## How to Use (If you have a PC)
 1. Install Python (version 3.6+ recommended).